tgalopin/symfony-translations-checker/README.md

 ============================

 Symfony Translations Checker is a small PHP tool that checks the coherence of the translations of a Symfony application across locales.
+It is designed to be used as a Continuous Integration tool.

-It warns about:
+It fails when it finds:

 * domains that do not have the same locales as other domains
 * keys that exists in the reference locale but not in another locale
 * keys that exists in another locale but do not exist in the reference locale

-It understand translations domains.
+It understands translations domains.
 For the moment, it only supports the YAML format.

 > **Note:** This tool isn't an official Symfony tool.
 I developed it for my own needs and thought
 > it could be useful to others, thus I open-sourced it.
 I plan to maintain it in the long term,